Money

 One bounded money action.
 For when looking feels heavier than it should.

 Sort surfaces one small, bounded engagement with money - not a dashboard, not a plan, not a budget.
 One action that lowers the cost of looking just enough for contact to happen again.
+If a second action fits, Sort keeps it small enough not to become a financial clean-up project.

 Financial avoidance is not irresponsibility.
 It is a predictable response to fear, overload, and reduced cognitive bandwidth: the anticipated cost of looking outweighs the perceived benefit of knowing.
 Standard financial tools often make this worse by adding more to look at.